 - Flexibility: Having flexible options is a top priority for Millennial employees, with 66 percent saying they would like more adjustable schedules and hours.
 It’s so important in fact that nearly half of Millennials would prefer flexibility to more pay.

 - Innovation: In the same way that hotel technology and apps are used in guest rooms and as part of the guest experience to engage tech-savvy hotel guests, it can be a crucial tool in bridging the gap between “old” and “new” hospitality.
 A survey showed that 93 percent of Millennials value technology as one of the most important aspects of the workplace.
 Guest-facing technology has not been the only focus for innovation.
 Millennial hotel staff can benefit from cutting-edge enterprise hospitality software that increase productivity, automate tedious processes, and provide useful analytics to improve performance.

 “We all want to do more meaningful work in less or with the same amount of time.
-Technology enables us to optimize how we spend our days.
-Companies can have the most amazing perks but if you’re not able to produce work efficiently with the help of great people and technology, then massage rooms and roaming ‘cookie cart’ are meaningless,” said Jeff Vijungco, vice president, Global Talent at Adobe.
+Technology enables us to optimize how we spend our days,”said Jeff Vijungco, vice president, Global Talent at Adobe.